 Business Segments - The Company's business results are categorized into the following two segments: Investment Banking and Investment Management.
-Investment Banking includes providing advice to clients on significant mergers, acquisitions, divestitures and other strategic corporate transactions as well as services related to securities underwriting, private fund placement services and commissions for agency-based equity trading services and equity research.
+Investment Banking includes providing advice to clients on significant mergers, acquisitions, divestitures and other strategic corporate transactions, as well as services related to securities underwriting, private fund placement services and commissions for agency-based equity trading services and equity research.
 Investment Management includes advising third-party investors in the Institutional Asset Management, Wealth Management and Private Equity sectors.
-On December 28, 2012, the Company, through EWM, acquired Mt.
-Eden Investment Advisors, LLC ("Mt.
-Eden"), which is included in the Investment Management segment.
-On March 15, 2013, the Company consolidated its investment in Pan, which is included in the Investment Management segment.
+On December 3, 2013, the Company sold its investment in Pan and the results are presented within Discontinued Operations.
+The following segment information reflects the Company's results from its continuing operations.

-The Company's segment information for the three and six months ended June 30, 2013 and 2012 is prepared using the following methodology:
+The Company's segment information for the three months ended March 31, 2014 and 2013 is prepared using the following methodology:

-- Revenue, expenses and income (loss) from equity method investments directly associated with each segment are included in determining pre-tax income - Expenses not directly associated with specific segments are allocated based on the most relevant measures applicable, including headcount, square footage and other performance and time-based factors. - Segment assets are based on those directly associated with each segment, or for certain assets shared across segments; those assets are allocated based on the most relevant measures applicable, including headcount and other factors. - Investment gains and losses, interest income and interest expense are allocated between the segments based on the segment in which the underlying asset or liability is held.
+- Revenue, expenses and income (loss) from equity method investments directly associated with each segment are included in determining pre-tax income. - Expenses not directly associated with specific segments are allocated based on the most relevant measures applicable, including headcount, square footage and other performance and time-based factors. - Segment assets are based on those directly associated with each segment, or for certain assets shared across segments; those assets are allocated based on the most relevant measures applicable, including headcount and other factors. - Investment gains and losses, interest income and interest expense are allocated between the segments based on the segment in which the underlying asset or liability is held.